 If your Mac’s battery starts draining rapidly for no apparent reason, the first thing you’ll want to do is reboot your computer.

-Rebooting can end rogue processes and it can help you get better battery life/overall performance.
+Rebooting can end rogue processes and it can help you get better battery life and/or overall performance.

 Update Your Mac